 Crema preparation is more of a craft than a science for most baristas.
 The pressured water can flow slowly through a properly packed coffee bed.

-The fundamental driver for the development of the crema is the pressure, which is combined with the carbon dioxide (CO2) found in freshly roasted and ground coffee, as well as the carbonates present in the water.
+The fundamental driver for the development of the crema is the pressure, which is combined with the carbon dioxide (CO2) found in freshly roasted and ground coffee and the carbonates in the water.
 Baristas understand how to modify grinding and temperature to optimize extraction and get the appropriate crema color, quantity, and delicacy.

-Although the crema’s dark brown color or “tiger skin” and fine bubble size are evidence of an excellent extraction and tasting experience, they are merely secondary indicators after the coffee’s flavor.
+Although the crema’s dark brown color or “tiger skin” and fine bubble size indicate an excellent extraction and tasting experience, they are secondary indicators of the coffee’s flavor.

 Is there the best crema, or are crema features a component of the whole sensory profile of coffee?
-Before we can think about how to make the perfect cup of espresso, we must first answer these questions.
+Before thinking about how to make the perfect cup of espresso, we must first answer these questions.

 We provide vitality to espresso coffee by injecting pressured water onto the coffee bed.
 Figure 17.1 depicts a typical newly produced espresso crème.
-We also need to stabilize the newly generated air bubbles, which we can achieve at the air-liquid interface by adsorbing interfacially active chemicals.
+We also need to stabilize the freshly generated air bubbles, which we can achieve at the air-liquid interface by adsorbing interfacially active chemicals.

-For example, carbonate in the water and the presence of gases in the coffee have been identified as important factors in the creation of crema (see Chapter 16).
+For example, carbonate in the water and gases in the coffee have been identified as essential factors increasing crema (see Chapter 16).

 Unfortunately, rigorous chemical and physical investigations are now in little supply, making it challenging to comprehend this complicated system fully.

 Illy and Navarini (2011) presented the most recent comprehensive review, highlighting the current gap in the molecular understanding of crema production and stability.

 The impact of crema on the customer experience has only lately been researched, focusings on how crema affects visual features, fragrances,e, and tastes.